c0decaps/rf-socket-control/README.md

 ##### TODO:
   * implement the option to set timejobs/timers :clock1030:
-  * add changeable descriptions to each socket similar to the changeable groupnames
+  * ~~add changeable descriptions to each socket similar to the changeable groupnames~~ allow descriptions with whitespaces, also make descriptions look nicer
   * in switch.php, use curl instead of `shell_exec(...)`
   * maybe get the project to work only on ESPs (would probably mean to get rid of PHP :frowning:)
   * option to set up multiple clients if the reach is not sufficient